Nashi or Japanese pear: planting, harvest

 Discover other Asian Pear trees

-Hardy down to -15-20°C when well established, the Nashi pear tolerates winter cold very well and can adapt throughout France, including at low altitudes.
-This fruit tree requires cold and sunshine to bear fruit.
-Careful consideration should be given to its positioning, choosing a sunny spot sheltered from prevailing winds.
-As it thrives in warmth, plant it protected from cold winds, against a well-exposed wall for example, especially north of the Loire.
+Hardy down to -15-20°C when well-established, the Nashi pear tree tolerates winter cold very well and can adapt to all regions of France, including low-altitude areas.
+This fruit tree requires both cold and sunshine to bear fruit.
+Careful attention should be paid to its positioning—choose a sunny spot sheltered from prevailing winds.
+As it thrives in warmth, plant it in a location protected from cold winds, such as against a south-facing wall, especially north of the Loire.

-The Japanese pear thrives in any good garden soil – rich, moist but without waterlogging, and well-drained.
+The Japanese pear tree grows well in any good garden soil—rich, moist but without waterlogging, and well-drained.
 It prefers soils that are neither too dry nor too chalky.
-It requires another variety of nashi or a pear tree (pollinator) nearby to ensure good fruiting.
-The Williams pear has a spreading flowering period, making it an effective pollinator for nashi species.
+For optimal fruiting, it needs another variety of Nashi or a pear tree (pollinator) nearby.
+The Williams pear tree has a spreading flowering period, making it an effective pollinator for Nashi varieties.

-It fits naturally in an orchard but also in ornamental gardens at the back of a border or as a standalone feature, thanks to its slender, slightly weeping habit and delicate flowering.
-Like the Apple Tree and the Pear Tree, the nashi can be grown as a standard or trained against a wall.
+It naturally fits into an orchard but can also be planted in ornamental gardens at the back of a border or as a standalone feature, thanks to its slender, slightly weeping habit and delicate flowering.
+Like the Apple tree and the pear tree, the Nashi can be grown as a free-standing tree or trained against a support.

-Nashi pears are ideally planted in autumn between October and March, avoiding frost periods.
-If container-grown, they can be planted year-round except during extreme heat or frost.
+Nashi pear trees are ideally planted in autumn between October and March, avoiding frost periods.
+If container-grown, they can be planted year-round, except during extreme heat or freezing conditions.

 How to Plant It?

-If planting multiple nashi trees, space them at least 4 to 6 metres apart.
-The nashi prefers moist but not waterlogged soil.
+If planting multiple Nashi trees, space them at least 4 to 6 metres apart.
+The Nashi prefers moist but not waterlogged soil.
 If your soil retains water, improve drainage with gravel or compost.
-It has a clear preference for acidic or neutral soil.
+It has a clear preference for slightly acidic or neutral soil.

-- Using a spade, dig a hole about 60 cm wide and deep
+• Dig a hole about 60 cm wide and deep using a spade

-- Add a drainage layer at the bottom, especially if your soil is heavy
+• Add a layer of drainage material at the bottom, especially if your soil is heavy

-- Place the young plant with its collar level with the ground
+• Set the plant with the collar level with the soil surface

 Cultivation, care, and pruning of the nashi

 Like many fruit-bearing trees, the nashi will require some attention.
-During the first years after planting and in case of extreme heat, keep the soil moist at the base of the tree with regular watering.
+During the first years after planting and in periods of intense heat, keep the soil moist at the base of the tree with regular watering.
 Proper irrigation is essential for fruit production.
 Mulch around the base to retain moisture in summer.

-If you’re concerned about late frosts affecting a young tree, don’t hesitate to wrap it in several layers of winter fleece.
+If late frosts threaten a young plant, don’t hesitate to wrap it in several layers of horticultural fleece.

-In July, when the nashis are pre-formed, thin them out to obtain larger fruit: keep only 1 to 2 fruits per cluster, favouring the biggest ones.
+In July, when the nashi fruits are forming, thin them out to encourage larger fruit: keep only 1 to 2 fruits per cluster, selecting the largest ones.

 The nashi can be pruned in the same way as an apple tree, as pruning encourages new shoots.
 The tree bears fruit on one- to two-year-old wood, so pruning should favour young shoots.

-Since it tolerates repeated formative pruning well, it can be espaliered against a well-exposed wall.
-In this case, carry out a summer pruning in early summer, shortening young shoots by two-thirds and leaving only 5 or 7 leaves after the fruit, and remove non-fruit-bearing branches.
+Since it tolerates repeated formative pruning well, it can be espaliered against a sunny wall.
+In this case, carry out a summer pruning in early summer, shortening young shoots by two-thirds and leaving only 5 to 7 leaves beyond the fruit, while removing non-fruit-bearing branches.

-If you’re growing it as a free-standing tree, you can simply prune your fruit tree every 2 or 3 years between November and March:
+If you are growing it as a free-standing tree, you may only need to prune your fruit tree every 2 or 3 years between November and March:

-- Before new growth begins, remove dead wood and water shoots
+1. Before growth resumes, remove dead wood and water shoots

 Diseases and potential pests